 For example, you can get the same nutrients from swapping out your oats with quinoa or barley.

 Or if you are tired of the same ole yogurt everyday substitute it with ricotta cheese or cottage cheese.
-Ricotta can also be used as a condiment by topping it on a slice of high fiber toast with a bit of nut butter.
+Ricotta can also be used as a condiment by topping it on a slice of high fibre toast with a bit of nut butter.

 If you love eggs but hate making sunny side up every day, try a variety of recipes such as egg muffins overnight.
 That way you can just grab them and go.